shibli786/reflection-api-java-example/README.md

       now you have  Test class object you can play with it as you use to play with an normal objects test.defaultMethod();

-#Accessing a Private Field of an class
+#Accessing a Private Field of a class

     here a is private field of Test Class
 	Field f=Class.forName("Test").getDeclaredField("a");